picocomputer/picocomputer.github.io/docs/source/vga.rst

   #define COLOR_FROM_RGB5(r,g,b) ((b<<11)|(g<<6)|(r))
   #define COLOR_ALPHA_MASK (1u<<5)

 Palette information is an array.
 8bpp, 4bpp, and 1bpp modes use a palette.
-16 bit per pixel modes don't used indexed color and will ignore the palette.
+16 bit per pixel modes don't use indexed color and will ignore the palette.
 Palettes must be 16-bit aligned.

 .. code-block:: C